mikemichaelis/postgekko/README.md

-Run PostgresSQL Docker environment locally to be used with Gekko **This guide assumes you have Docker installed on your local machine**
+Run PostgresSQL Docker environment locally to be used with Gekko PREREQUISITES

+Docker
+Git

+You have cloned this repository to a local repository.

-1. Skip doing if you will be customizing #3 below, but you should read anyway.
+1. Read but skip this step if you will be customizing #3 below.
-    First create three folders on your local computer.
+    Create three folders on your local computer.

     cd ~
     mkdir postgress